This Month in Astronomical History: The Discovery of Ceres

-From 1800 to 1806, other similar objects were discovered in Ceres’s neighborhood.
+From 1800 to 1806, other similar objects were discovered in Ceres’ neighborhood.
 Astronomers began to wonder if they had, in fact, stumbled across a whole new category of objects.
-In 1802, William Herschel coined the term “asteroid” to describe them, based on their unresolved, starlike appearance in telescopes.
-By the 1860s, with the realization that Ceres had several hundred similar neighbors, the distinction between planets and asteroids was widely accepted, although what constitutes a planet was still unclear.
+In 1802, William Herschel chose the term “asteroid”, coined by the Greek scholar Charles Burney Jr., to describe them.
+By the 1860’s, with the realization that Ceres had several hundred similar neighbors, the distinction between planets and asteroids was widely accepted, although what constitutes a planet was still unclear.

 Ultimately, the manner of an object’s classification is linked to scientific advancement and our understanding of the universe.
-As we have learned more about the objects in our solar system and beyond, astronomers have reclassified Ceres twice, each time making it one of the first of a wholly new category.
+As we have learned more about the objects in our solar system and beyond, astronomers have re-classified Ceres twice, each time being one of the first of a wholly new category.

 Photo: Approximate true-color image of Ceres.
 [NASA/ JPL-Caltech / UCLA / MPS / DLR / IDA / Justin Cowart]